Cayman Register Rules of Conduct

 "For Sale", "For Trade", "Wanted" or "Want to Buy" ads or posts are not allowed in the forums at any time.
-Group buys, and the facilitating of group buys in the forums of this site are prohibited, and will be deleted.
 If you

-have a car or parts for sale or trade, please use the
+have a car or parts for sale, please use the

 PCA Mart on PCA.org to advertise your car

 or other items.
 The Mart has national reach - your ad will get much more

 visibility there, and posting ads is free for all PCA members.
 "For Sale"

 ads will be deleted immediately, and the original poster will be notified